 Matobo Hills Lodge is situated within a private wildlife reserve bordering Matobo National Park (50km from Bulawayo).
-Matopos hills is an area of exquisite beauty, the lodge’s accommodation units are built upon a granite outcrop with sweeping panoramic views over the surrounding hills.
+Matopos Hills is an area of exquisite beauty, the lodge’s accommodation units are built upon a granite outcrop with sweeping panoramic views over the surrounding hills.
 There is a separate lounge/bar which commands spectacular 360-degree views of Mount Ififi and the Maleme Valley.

 The Matopos is an area of great beauty and is home to the white and black rhinoceros, sable antelope, leopard and klipspringer.
 Bird life is prolific and includes the world’s largest concentration of black eagles.
 Once the home of the San (Bushman), this area contains the richest source of their rock art found anywhere.

-Drives to areas of scenic and historical interest include visits to the famous painted caves and to the sites where the Matabele armies and the white settlers clashed during the 1896 uprising.
-Guests can also visit the local Ndebele and Kalanga communities where they continue to live their traditional life, mixing past beliefs with modern ideas.
+A wide range of activities are available and are designed to introduce guests to the many facets of the Matobo Hills.
 Drives to areas of scenic and historical interest include visits to many of the famous painted caves and to the sites where Matebele armies and the white settlers clashed during the uprising of 1896.

 A full day trip to the Khami Ruins (a World Heritage Site), and the historical places and traditional markets in Bulawayo is also available.
 A popular choice is a visit to the communal areas where the local Ndebele and Kalanga people continue to live their traditional life, mixing past beliefs and lifestyles with modern ideas and attitudes.
 Beautiful ethnic handicrafts can be purchased in the villages.